Identification of Peer Effects with Miss-specified Peer Groups: Missing Data and Group Uncertainty: Monte-Carlo

-The Known estimator performs at least as well as the Unknown estimator in terms of RMSE.
-This is unsurprising since it also requires more information in order to be implemented.
-For $\rho=0.9$ the difference in RMSE is small (0.086 vs 0.099 for $\delta$ when $N\approx M=8000$), though the gap widens as $\rho$ decreases.
-This is likely because, as $\rho$ decreases, there is less variation in the distribution of observed group sizes, and hence, for a given observed group size, more uncertainty as to the group size.
-The additional parametric assumption on the group size distribution makes little difference when $\rho\geq 0.7$, but when $\rho\leq 0.5$ the gap in RMSE between the Unknown and Unknown-P estimators becomes non-neglible.
+The NLS estimator for model (K) performs at least as well as the GMM estimator for model (U) in terms of RMSE.
+This is unsurprising since it requires known group sizes in order to be implemented.
+For $\rho=0.9$ the difference in RMSE is small (0.086 vs 0.099 for $\delta$ when $M=8000$), though the gap widens as $\rho$ decreases.
+This is likely because, as $\rho$ decreases, there is less variation in the specified group size $n_g$, and hence, for a given specified group size, more uncertainty as to the group size $n_{g_0}$.
+The additional parametric assumption on the group size distribution used in model (U-P) makes little difference when $\rho\geq 0.7$, but for smaller values the difference in RMSE between the GMM estimators of models (U) and (U-P) becomes non-neglible.

-Moving on to the specifications with contextual and endogenous effects, it is clear that, though identified due to there being at least three group sizes, there is insufficient group size variation in this design to reliably separate the two.
+Moving on to the specification with contextual and endogenous effects, it is clear that, though identified due to there being at least three group sizes, there is insufficient group size variation in this design to reliably separate the two, as suggested by \citep{sacerdote01}.
+This is likely because only around 6\% of rooms were quads.
 In particular, the RMSE on $\beta$ is large and all estimators of $\beta$ are biased upwards, whereas estimators of $\delta$ tend to be biased downwards.
-Nevertheless, the qualiative conclusions regarding the relative performance of the four estimators are the same as for the specifications with contextual effects only.
+Nevertheless, the qualiative conclusions regarding the relative performance of the estimators of the four models are the same as for the specifications with contextual effects only.